Fghurayri/portfolio/src/routes/posts/how-to-build-geospatial-apps/index.md

 Hooray!! 🥳

 Beyond this point (consuming APIs and showing a form) is idiomatic React.
 If you want to check the full version, which has Tailwind for CSS and XState for state management, here is [the repo](https://github.com/Fghurayri/next-door) for the final code.
+If you are interested to know how I built the UI, [this article](https://faisal.sh/posts/taming-complex-uis-with-state-machines-and-pure-views) goes into more detail.

 I hope you found this guide helpful.